-1. The basic policy on cross-shareholdings of listed companies and the exercise of voting rights with respect to cross-shareholdings is established by the Board of Directors as follows:

-< Basic Policy on Cross-shareholdings of Listed Companies >
+- 1. The basic policy on cross-shareholdings of listed companies and the exercise of voting rights with respect to cross-shareholdings is established by the Board of Directors as follows: - < Basic Policy on Cross-shareholdings of Listed Companies >

-To achieve sustainable corporate growth and increase corporate value over the mid- to long-term of the ROHM Group, we believe that cross-shareholding of our major business partners in order to maintain strong business relationships with them is an important way.

-With this end in view, annually the Board of Directors quantitatively and qualitatively examines each of cross-shareholdings in terms of economic rationality, the benefits of holding and other factors.

-And shares unneeded to continue holding will be gradually reduced.
+We own shares only if doing so is considered necessary to achieve sustainable corporate growth and increase corporate value over the mid- to long-term for the ROHM Group, and as for certain business partners, we hold shares in order to maintain strong business relationships with them.
+Annually, the Board of Directors quantitatively and qualitatively examines each of cross-shareholdings in terms of economic rationality, the benefits of holding and other factors, and shares for which continuous holding is less needed are reduced.

-< Basic Policy on the Exercise of Voting Rights with Respect to Cross-shareholdings >

-We exercise the right to vote after scrutinizing proposals based on the purpose of shareholding and verifying that proposals will contribute to increase corporate value.
+< Basic Policy on the Exercise of Voting Rights with Respect to Cross-shareholdings > We exercise the right to vote after scrutinizing proposals based on the purpose of shareholding and verifying that proposals will contribute to increase corporate value.
 Votes against such proposals may be casted if there is a situation that could damage corporate value or a concern that could arise over corporate governance for reasons like social misconduct.